kindlin/sfc-webapp/README.md

-This Web Application is modified from tsk-webapp to adapt the ordering process for the Sunshine Food Coop.
+This Web Application is modified from tsk-webapp to adapt the ordering process for the Sunshine Food Project.

 It is compiled using
 ruby '1.9.3' and